Understanding the Performance Horizon of the Latest ML Workloads with NonGEMM Workloads: Introduction

 \section{Introduction}

-The success of machine learning (ML) in various problem domains, such as computer vision~\cite{he2016deep, he2017mask, sandler2018mobilenetv2, kolesnikov2021ViT, liu2021swin} and natural language processing~\cite{kenton2019bert, achiam2023gpt, touvron2023llama}, made ML workloads pervasive in various computing platforms from edge to cloud devices.
-ML models typically involve billions of multiply-and-accumulate (MAC) operations (e.g., 497 billions of MAC operations for ResNet 50~\cite{he2016deep}).
-Among many operators used in ML models, GEneral Matrix Multiplication (GEMM)-based operators, such as CONV2D, FC (fully-connected layer), Linear, and BMM (batched matrix multiplication) dominate in terms of the computational cost, as presented in~\autoref{fig:Intro_Motivational}.
-Therefore, GPUs and accelerators have focused on the optimization of the GEMM-based operators and greatly enhanced the computational performance (e.g., latency and throughput) and energy efficiency of end-to-end ML model inference.
+The success of machine learning (ML) in various problem domains, such as computer vision (CV) ~\cite{he2016deep, he2017mask, sandler2018mobilenetv2, kolesnikov2021ViT, liu2021swin} and natural language processing (NLP)~\cite{kenton2019bert, achiam2023gpt, touvron2023llama}, made ML workloads pervasive in various computing platforms from edge to cloud devices.
+ML model inference involves billions of multiply-and-accumulate (MAC) operations (e.g., 497 billions of MAC operations for ResNet 50~\cite{he2016deep}).
+Such MAC operations originate from GEneral Matrix Multiplication (GEMM)-based operators, such as CONV2D, Linear, and BMM (batched matrix multiplication).
+The GEMM-based operators dominate in terms of the total execution time on CPUs, as shown in~\autoref{fig:Intro_Motivational}.
+Therefore, GPUs and accelerators have focused on the optimization of the GEMM-based operators, which significantly enhanced the computational performance (e.g., latency and throughput) of end-to-end ML model inference.

 \insertFigure{Intro_Motivational}{The latency breakdown into GEMM and non-GEMM operators on AMD EPYC 7763 + NVIDIA A100 GPU.
-We measure the latency on two popular models from HuggingFace (a) GPT2-XL (batch 1)~\cite{achiam2023gpt} and (b) Vision Transformer (batch 1)~\cite{kolesnikov2021ViT}.}
+We measure the latency on two popular models from HuggingFace (a) GPT2-XL (batch 1)~\cite{achiam2023gpt} and (b) Swin Transformer (batch 1)~\cite{liu2021swin}.}

-However, because the GEMM operators are being accelerated, the non-GEMM operators, such as memory operations (e.g., reshape, view, and transpose), normalization, and logit computation functions (e.g., Softmax), now account for a considerable amount of the end-to-end latency, compared to that of GEMM operators. ~\autoref{fig:Intro_Motivational} shows the profiled latency breakdown into GEMM and non-GEMM operators running inferences on state-of-the-art large language (GPT2-XL~\cite{achiam2023gpt}) and image classification (Vision Transformer~\cite{kolesnikov2021ViT}) models.
-The motivational data imply a major shift of the landscape of Amdahl's law for ML acceleration, indicating that we now need to consider non-GEMM operators in the ML system optimization.
-However, no study thoroughly explored the non-GEMM operator performance in latest models, although it is important to quantitatively understand the current status.
+However, because the GEMM operators are being accelerated, the non-GEMM operators, such as memory operations (e.g., reshape, view, and transpose), normalization, and logit computation functions (e.g., Softmax), now account for a considerable amount of the end-to-end latency, compared to that of GEMM operators. ~\autoref{fig:Intro_Motivational} shows the profiled latency breakdown into GEMM and non-GEMM operators running inferences on state-of-the-art large language (GPT2-XL~\cite{achiam2023gpt}) and image classification (Swin Transformer~\cite{liu2021swin}) models.
+The motivational data show that the non-GEMM operations now can account for the majority of the latency with GEMM acceleration, indicating that we now need to consider non-GEMM operators as one of the major optimization targets in the ML system optimization.
+However, the research community today lacks a thorough and systematic performance analysis and characterization of non-GEMM operators in the latest models, which hinders the development of non-GEMM oriented optimization techniques.